-- To prevent ketoacidosis, take your medicines as directed.
+- To prevent ketoacidosis, take your medication as directed.
 If you are on an insulin pump always check your tube connections for air bubbles and make sure that there are no leaks of insulin.
 Also, check your insulin to make sure it isn't past its expiry date and make sure no clumps have formed.
 Insulin should always be either clear or uniformly cloudy with particles.

 - Follow your meal plan closely.

 - Follow your exercise programme.